1. Introduction

 4.1.1.
 Example Access Control Resource

-The following example authorization graph means that access to resource X is controlled by both Access Controls B and C; furthermore, access to members of resource X is controlled by Access Control D.
+The following example authorization graph means that access to resource X is controlled by both Access Controls B and C; furthermore, access to members of resource X is controlled by Access Control D; furthermore, member control is transitive, therefore, further members of member resources will also be controlled by Access Control D.

 ex:accessControlResourceA acp:resource ex:resourceX ; acp:accessControl ex:accessControlB, ex:accessControlC ; acp:memberAccessControl ex:accessControlD .